metrico/influxdb3-community/README.md

     <summary><h2>Legal Disclaimers</h2></summary>

 - All rights reserved by their respective owners.
 IOx and InfluxDB are a trademark of Influxdata.
 - This project is not connected or endorsed by Influxdata or the IOx project.
-Hopefully one day!
-- Original, unstable, nightly.
-The IOx code is not modified in any way as part of the build process.
+- Changes released under the same License terms as the original software.

 </details>